 8. Eat foods with a lot of natural water content

 There are so many easy ways to stay hydrated, even in your food choices.
-Cucumbers, celery, cauliflower, bottle gourd, zucchini, watermelon, strawberries, etc are a natural source of water.
+Cucumbers, celery, cauliflower, bottle gourd, zucchini, watermelon, strawberries, etc are natural sources of water.
 You can add most of these to daily salads or just mid-day snacks.
 It’s so good!
 And so healthy!

 9. Add those gummies!